mterrel/adapt-web/website/versioned_docs/version-0.0.6/tutorial_concepts/05_connect.md

 ---
-id: version-0.0.6-connect
+id: "version-0.0.6-connect"
-title: Connecting components to each other
+title: "Connecting components to each other"
-original_id: connect
+original_id: "connect"
 ---

 <!-- DOCTOC SKIP -->